Idolized22/Coco-llike-dataset-creator/README.md

-# Coco-llike-dataset-creator-
+# Coco-like-dataset-creator
 Convert Data created with labelme to coco format data set.
-This repo is aimmed at creating a full dataset which include the following subsets:
+This repo is aimed  at creating a full dataset which include the following subsets:

-        1. train set ~60% of the input images by defualt
+        1. train set ~60% of the input images by default
-        2. test set ~20% of the input images bt defualt
+        2. test set ~20% of the input images bt default
         3. validation set ~20% of the input images.
 The output has been tasted (so far all I can tell is that the training began) on [facebookresearch/maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark)